 In any steel there is a bigger or smaller quantity of nonmetallic inclusions.
-Steel without such inclusions cannot be manufactured according to the state of the art or only with extremely high effort (using special remelting processes).
+Steel without such inclusions cannot be manufactured to the state of the art or only with extremely great effort (using special remelting processes).
 The quantity, composition and distribution are determined by numerous influencing factors, e.g. the chemical composition, the melting process, the deoxidization and the casting technology.

 First a distinction must be drawn between exogenic and endogenic inclusions.

-Particles form the furnace or ladle lining, from process slags (for example casting flux) and fragments form damaged submerged tubes and shroud tube are substantially bigger than compounds arising in the molten bath.
-They are described as exogenic inclusions.
+Particles form the furnace or ladle lining, from process slags (for example casting flux) and fragments form damaged submerged tubes and shroud tube are substantially bigger than compounds arising in the molten bath and are described as exogenic inclusions.

 Endogenic nonmetallic inclusions such as sulphides, silicates, spinels and chromites arise as chemical compounds in steel.

 In certain cases unfavourable chemical compositions - e.g. a high proportion of strongly segregating elements such as sulphur - cause eccentric segregations which can burst open during forming operations in subsequent production stages (cold-rolled strip).

-Nonmetallic inclusions are always lighter than steel and therefore tend to rise.
-However, a certain proportion remains in the melt and shows a stochastic distribution.
+Nonmetallic inclusions are always lighter than steel and endeavour to rise.
+A certain portion remains in the molten bath, however, and displays stochastic distribution.
 In the continuous caster these inclusions are frozen in the steel.

-In order to ensure that the submerged nozzle between the tundish and the mould is free of $Al_2O_3$ deposits, argon is introduced during the casting operation.
+In order to ensure that the submerged nozzle between the tundish and the mould is free of $AL_2O_3$ deposits, argon is introduced during the casting operation.
 The argon is deposited on the inclusions and accelerates their rise.
 Too much argon can lead to argon bubbles in the steel.
-These can absorb atomic hydrogen when the steel is pickled later.
-Hydrogen may expand so that visible bubbles may occur on the surface.
+These can absorb atomic hydrogen when the steel is later pickled, and this will be expanded in subsequent heat treatments in such a way that visible bubbles can form on the material surface.